 The third step of the SPF concerns the development of a strategic plan to organize and implement strategies meant to tackle the community substance abuse problem properly.
 Developing plans are paramount to prevention success.
-Planning should involve essential members of a coalition.
-Once a draft of those plans are developed, then the plans should be shared with all coalition members and other key stakeholders to best serve cultural, economic, legal, and political concerns.
-EUDL Coalition Members and Phoenix Center staff are trained in the nationally recognized SPF process; ensuring that coalition efforts are data driven, evidence-based, outcomes focused, culturally competent, and sustainable.
-By using the SPF process, many of the coalition's decisions are made simply by following a sound data driven logic model.
+For the Coalition, planning involved essential members.
+Once a draft of those plans were developed, the plans were shared with all coalition members and other key stakeholders to best serve cultural, economic, legal, and political concerns.
+EUDL Coalition Members and Phoenix Center staff were trained in the nationally recognized SPF process to ensure that coalition efforts were data driven, evidence-based, outcomes focused, culturally competent, and sustainable.
+By using the SPF process, many of the Coalition decisions were made simply by following a sound data driven logic model.

-As evidenced by the Assessment, Coalition members quickly discovered that alcohol access issues involved more than just retail establishments.
-Recent SPF trainings challenged coalition members to "dig deeper"; getting to the core community issues.
+As evidenced by the Assessment, Coalition members discovered that alcohol access issues involved more than just retail establishments.
+SPF trainings challenged coalition members to "dig deeper"; getting to the core community issues.
 Continued needs assessment analysis revealed that a significant number of underage individuals obtained alcohol from social sources (family, friends, and strangers).
 Needs assessment data also confirmed that underage alcohol consumption caused a significant number of alcohol related traffic crashes (deaths, serious injuries, and property damage).
-This evidence suggested that increased source investigations were a needed strategy, along with consistent compliance checks and public education (media messages informing the public it is not only illegal to provide alcohol to minors but also unhealthy for the community).
+This evidence suggested that increased source investigations were a needed strategy, along with consistent compliance checks and public education.
+Media messages informing the public it is not only illegal to provide alcohol to minors but also unhealthy for the community).

-Coalition members developed goals and objectives (outlined in Implementation Section), selected measurable outcome goals, and discussed community and cultural issues important to this project.
-It was decided that the coalition would conduct six enforcement waves in Greenville County starting in April 2012 and concluding in January 2013.
-The coalition also aimed to decrease its underage alcohol buy rate and reduce alcohol-related crashes involving youth.
-Members planned for sustainability by establishing project systems/relationships so they could maintain post project and address other community issues (i.e. DUI, youth access to marijuana, etc.) With a strategic plan in place, coalition members finalized project goals and objectives and began to plan for implementation.
+Coalition members developed goals and objectives, selected measurable outcome goals, and discussed community and cultural issues important to this project.
+It was decided that the Coalition would conduct six enforcement waves in Greenville County starting in April 2012 and concluding in January 2013 (see TABLE 3 in the Implementation section).
+The Coalition also aimed to decrease its underage alcohol buy rate and reduce alcohol-related crashes involving youth.
+Members planned for sustainability by establishing project systems and relationships so they could maintain post project efforts and address other community issues (i.e. DUI, youth access to marijuana, etc.) With a strategic plan in place, Coalition members finalized project goals and objectives and began to plan for implementation.